mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 ### Rooftop Solar

 Unlike most generation, rooftop solar is not directly measured.
-(Even in Victoria, where smart meters are mandatory.)
+(This is true even in Victoria, where smart meters are mandatory.)
 Instead AEMO estimates how much power is, was or will be generated by rooftop solar.
-Typically AEMO (and most grid operators) treat solar power as negative consumption, due to the unique data provenance.
+Typically AEMO (and most other grid operators too) treat solar power as negative consumption, due to the unique data provenance.
 This leads to funny things like "negative" demand.

 ::: {.callout .tip}